Everything you need to know about the Oatly IPO

 Oatly’s IPO took place on Thursday 20 May 2021, listing its shares under 'OTLY' on Nasdaq.
 Oatly's shares were listed at $17 each, but quickly rose to $22 in opening trading.

 Oatly’s IPO has been likened to that of vegan food tech Beyond Meat – the world’s first public vegan meat alternative.
 Just like Beyond Meat (BYND), Oatly's shares jumped significantly on the first trading day.
 While Oatly shares quickly rose from $17 each to $22 each, Beyond Meat shares were initially priced at $25 but quickly began trading at $46 a share, before ending its first trading day at over $65.

 Oatly offered 65 million shares, raising $1.43bn.
 The capital raised would be used to fund growth, and give a chance for existing investors to cash in on their holdings.

 Find out more about potential upcoming IPOs in 2021.

 How much is Oatly worth?

-Oatly is currently predicted to be valued as high as $10 billion in its US listing.
-Largely because the IPO is expected to be extremely popular thanks to the IPO boom and the growing interest in sustainable – specifically plant-based – stocks.
+Oatly was valued at more than $13bn (£9.2bn) at the opening of trading on May 20.
+The IPO was expected to be extremely popular thanks to the IPO boom and the growing interest in sustainable – specifically plant-based – stocks.